Corphon/SceneIntruderMCP/docs/deployment.md

 This guide focuses on **how the current backend actually boots and serves the app** (config, static assets, auth secrets, and reverse proxy notes).

+As of v2.0.0, the deployed app includes three first-class frontend workspaces: interactive scenes, the comics 5-step studio, and the New Script writing assistant.
+The deployment path is still a single Go binary serving one SPA bundle.

 ## System requirements

 - Go 1.21+